-Moving your WordPress site to a new host or domain is not only easy, it’s necessary if you’re moving hosting providers.
+Moving your WordPress site to a new owner, host or simply changing the domain name is not a big deal anymore.
 This article walks you through the process of migrating your WordPress site with an efficient and safe method.

 The first step is backing up all of your files on the old instance so they can be restored later.
 Then, install WordPress at the new location and configure it to match the settings on the old one.
 Lastly, restore our backup and import any content that needs updating from your old installation into this one!
 The whole process might take an hour or two depending on how many posts you have, but will save time in case anything goes wrong with your current server setup while also giving you more freedom in where.